City of Whittlesea: Epping

 Epping was named after the Epping Forest in Essex, England in 1853.
 The first hotel opened the same year.
 The first Catholic school was opened in 1844.

 South Morang

 South Morang is named after the Parish (or area) of Morang where the suburb exists today.
 The first primary school in South Morang was built in 1877 and the suburb has two major parks, Hawkstowe and Plenty Gorge Parklands.
-The former Whittlesea railway line used to run through South Morang, as in many other suburbs in the municipality.
+The Mernda railway line runs through the suburb, as in many other suburbs in the municipality.

 Whittlesea

 Whittlesea, as the township came to be called, was named after Whittlesey in England.
 Close to 1889 a railway from Whittlesea to Melbourne was established to transport goods produced in the region to Melbourne.
-The railway closed in 1959.
+Whittlesea station closed in 1959, with services ending at Lalor.
+The line has been progressively rebuilt and now ends at Mernda, opened in 2018.

 Mill Park

 Mill Park was named after Henry "Money" Miller who bred racehorses and conducted a range of dairy and grazing activities at his property named The Findon Hounds and the Findon Harriers Hunt Club until 1930.
 Residential development began in Mill Park in the 1970s.